hpal99/Python-fast-api/README.md

 # 🚀 FastAPI Hello App with Docker & GitHub Actions CI

 This is a simple FastAPI application containerized using Docker and automated with GitHub Actions for CI/CD.
-It also includes optional Redis integration.
+It also includes Redis integration.

 ---

 🗂️ Project Structure

-ffastapi-hello/
+-hello/
 ├── app/
-│   └── main.py
+│   └── main.py        # FastAPI app
 ├── Dockerfile
 ├── docker-compose.yml
+├── .dockerignore
+├── requirements.txt
 ├── .github/
 │   └── workflows/
-│       └── docker.yml
+│       └── docker-fastapibuild-push.yml
 └── README.md

 ## 🐳 How to Run the App using Docker Compose